-I recently received a mysterious package in the mail.
+I received a mysterious package in the mail.
 After tearing open the cardboard, I saw a shiny new paperback in plastic shrink-wrap: the new Texas Pattern Jury Charges – Business, Consumer, Insurance & Employment (2016).

 My heart raced.
 Yes, I already had the 2014 edition, but the 2016 edition has something new: questions and instructions on trade secret misappropriation.
 In the words of Joe Biden, this is a big f**ng deal!

 You see, when I last tried a trade secret case to a jury, there were no Pattern Jury Charge questions for trade secrets, so we had to make up our own.
 That case was a typical “soft” trade secrets case.

 “It’s a dirty story of a dirty man”

 Soft trade secrets?
 Well, there are two paradigmatic types of “hard” trade secrets: secret technology and “secret sauce.”
 If your company develops new technology that allows you to drill for oil sideways at half the cost of your competitors, and you keep it secret, that’s a trade secret.
 If you have the secret formula for Coke, or the Colonel’s secret herbs and spices, those are trade secrets.
 Understanding why these things are trade secrets is not rocket science.

 Soft trade secrets, on the other hand, are the type of information almost every business has: names and contact information for customers, information on what the customers buy, prices charged to the customers, names and contact information for vendors, prices charged by vendors, etc. The king of the soft trade secrets is the customer list, which may or may not be a trade secret, depending on the facts (see Customer List Confusion).

 In the typical soft trade secrets case involving a departing employee, there are usually four key issues:

 - Did the employee take information from the former employer?